Curriculum enrichment sessions

 Our Roman artefacts handling session will give students the chance to handle and examine Roman finds from Leicester and further afield.
 Students will experience how artefacts help us understand life in a Roman town and how archaeologists and historians interpret this evidence.

-Key stage 3 students will sketch one of the artefacts, making annotations on colour, material, measurements, and other features.
+Students will sketch one of the artefacts, making annotations on colour, material, measurements, and other features.
 Students will learn how archaeological illustration is used in the field to aid the documentation of finds.

 Add this workshop to your visit from £4.50 per pupil (this is in addition to the ticket price).